This post is all about why clutter is harmful to your mental health!

-In this post, we’ll cover many negative affects that physical clutter can have on us and how this clutter disturbes our daily life inside and out!
+In this post, we’ll cover many negative effects that physical clutter can have on us and how this clutter disturbs our daily life inside and out!

 Disclosure: This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 - How To Effortlessly Declutter Your Closet: 7 Tips That Work

 - 7 Common Decluttering Mistakes To Avoid For A Clutter-Free Home

 - 16 Helpful Minimalist Items That Will Declutter And Organize Your Home

 What is Clutter?